boxpositron/markdown-vault/docs/PROJECT_SUMMARY.md

 ## What is markdown-vault?

-**markdown-vault** is a standalone REST API service that replaces the Obsidian Local REST API plugin.
-It provides full programmatic access to markdown vaults without requiring Obsidian to be installed or running.
+**markdown-vault** is a standalone REST API service for programmatic access to markdown vaults.
+It provides a comprehensive HTTP API for managing markdown files, with optional compatibility for Obsidian vault structures.

 ### Key Value Propositions

-1. **Drop-in Replacement**: 100% API-compatible with Obsidian Local REST API plugin
+1. **Obsidian API Compatibility**: 100% compatible with the Obsidian Local REST API specification
 2. **Dual-Mode Operation**:
    - **Standalone Mode**: Manage any markdown vault - no Obsidian needed
-   - **Replacement Mode**: Point at an Obsidian vault to replace the plugin entirely
+   - **Obsidian Compatibility Mode**: Works with Obsidian vault structures and configuration
 3. **True Independence**: Works without Obsidian being installed or running
 4. **Deployment Flexibility**: Docker, systemd, or standalone binary
 5. **Extensibility**: Plugin system and custom commands
-6. **Always Available**: Service runs 24/7, unlike plugin that requires Obsidian to be open
+6. **Always Available**: Service runs 24/7 as a dedicated API server

 ## Documentation Overview